 I have written OK reference letters for students as well.
 Unfortunately, a letter that simply states that (for example) a student got a A+ in my course is unlikely to be very helpful for gaining admission to a good graduate research program.

 It helps if I can write about, for example, a bonus problem that you completed.
-By itself, it probably would not be all the helpful (unless you did a really great job), but perhaps it might help.
+By itself, it probably would not be all the helpful (unless you did a really great job and showed a lot of originality), but perhaps it might help.

 A good letter will say that I think you will excel in the program.
 I will try to determine that based on your work in my course.
 I try to assign projects that approximate the kind of work that an advanced student might do in industry, so the quality of your work in the projects is important (not just the grades — I try to look at your actual work, and figure out if you did the kind of work that indicates that you're prepared for advanced coursework and high-quality industry work).